as-ideas/recruitment-tests-public/backend-articles/README.md

 ## Introduce new domain "Accounting"

-Now that an article with many images can be published, we need to pay the image-author of the images royalties.
+Now that an article with many images can be published, we need to pay royalties to the image-author.
 We call this new feature "Accounting".
 Please introduce this new concept to our domain.

 To give you some hints about this new concept: